 The Master’s Studies and Courses in Plant Sciences were launched in 2006; students can now choose from 6 programs and more than 100 courses.

-In 2010, a new PhD Program in Science and Policy began, through which students acquire tools for policy work, learn about policy sciences and attend international conferences at the interface of plant sciences and policy.
+In 2010, PSC started its PhD Program in Science and Policy, through which students acquire tools for policy work, learn about policy sciences and attend international conferences at the interface of plant sciences and policy.

 In 2013 the PSC-Mercator PhD Fellowships "Bridging Plant Sciences and Policy" were launched.
-Currently, four PhD students are being supported by the Mercator Foundation Switzerland in their work at the interface of plant science and policy.
+Currently, four PhD students receive funding by the Mercator Foundation Switzerland to do research and to work at the interface of plant science and policy.

 Building on the groundwork laid by these programs, the IDP BRIDGES initiative, funded by the 7th Framework Marie Curie Actions, is supporting new cohorts of PhD students in the Science & Policy program.
 These students are also strengthening our network of partnerships through targeted internships with industry, NGOs and agenices.